-- 2 Press and hold the languages symbol at the bottom of the keyboard.
+- 2 Press and hold the languages symbol \bigoplus at the bottom of the keyboard.

 - A list of available languages appears.

 - 3 Select the language you want to use.

-The keyboard language changes to the o ne vou selected.
-THE KEYDORIU iaiiuuaue CHAHUES to the t JIIC VUU SCICCLEU.
+The keyboard language changes. to the c ne vou selected - ille keybbalu iaiiuuaue Cilaliues to the t nie vou Selected.